sgauthamr2001/EE2003-Computer-Organisation/a5/README.md

 ## Test
 To run the test, you can just type `make` in the main folder.
 This will compile the Verilog files for simulation with `iverilog`, and will also compile the C code to generate a *hex* file (instructions and data in hexadecimal format) that can be loaded into the CPU memory for execution.

-The C code will feed in 2 numbers, and test whether the output from your multiplier is correct.
-Of course you can cheat and just return the product from your `Mult_GetResult` function, but for the final tests we will be running with separate test code, so changes you make in the C code will not be reflected there.
-You could also just do the multiplication in Verilog and return the result.
-Neither of these is going to teach you anything about computer design, so if you need to do this to get at least a partial result, please indicate this properly in your code so that we can consider it for partial marks.